Workshop + hackathon in conjunction with EACL 2021.

-Objectives: The aim of the workshop is to foster discussion and research on the combination of language technology and news media content.
-We aim to establish a forum for (1) discussing scientific advances in analysis of news stories and their reader comments and in automated generation of reports, as well as for (2) experimental work on identifying interesting phenomena in reader comments and reporting on them.
-We encourage contributions that address multilingual settings, including (but not limited to) low-resource languages.
-The workshop proceedings will contain contributed manuscripts, accepted using a peer-review process, and a summary of the experimental activities.
+The aim of the hackashop is to foster discussion and research on the combination of language technology and news media content.
+The hackashop is a forum for both (1) discussing scientific advances in analysis of news stories and their reader comments and in automated generation of reports, as well as for (2) experimental work on identifying interesting phenomena in reader comments and reporting on them.

-Format: The workshop experiments with a dual format: (1) a traditional track with paper submissions, reviews and paper presentations, and (2) an active, experimentation-based track where hackathon-type online activities precede the workshop, and hackathon teams/individuals present their work in the workshop.
-Datasets and a suite of tools for optional use in the hackathon will be provided by the organizers.
+The hackashop implements a novel, dual format: (1) a traditional track with paper submissions, reviews and paper presentations, and (2) an active, experimentation-based track where hackathon-type online activities precede the workshop, and hackathon teams/individuals present their work in the workshop.
+Datasets and a suite of tools for optional use in the hackathon are provided by the organizers.
 Participants can choose to participate in only one or in both roles.
-The final workshop balance will depend on the quantity and quality of submissions to either track.
-Depending on the covid situation, we are prepared to carry out all activities online.
-The hackathon part is designed as an online activity in any case.
-The workshop part will, if needed, be implemented using tools such as underline.io (formal sessions) and gather.town (informal meeting space) to guarantee a smooth and interactive event.
+Both formats had their own calls for papers and participation (see below).